RSA Insurance Group: Operations

 RSA operates in 28 countries and provides insurance products and services in more than 140 through a global network of local partners.
 It has over 20 million customers around the world.

-RSA is the second-largest general insurer in the United Kingdom.
-Its global headquarters are in the City of London on 20 Fenchurch Street occupying floors 15-17 of the 'walkie-talkie' building.
-Its UK registered office is 20 Fenchurch St, London.
-Other key UK offices are located in Liverpool, Bristol, Manchester, Chelmsford, Glasgow, Cardiff, Sunderland, Belfast, Peterborough, Halifax, Birmingham, and Horsham.
-RSA, including its "More Than" brand, announced itself to be the first carbon neutral insurance company in the UK on 2 December 2006.

-RSA owns the More Than direct car, home, pet and travel insurance brand in the United Kingdom, recognised widely for its former Lucky The Dog advertisements and its "MORE IS ..." campaign.
-More Than also sells van, business car, shops and offices and business insurance through its More Than Business operation.
-RSA also owns the CODAN brand in Denmark and Norway, Johnson brand in Canada, 123+ brand in Ireland, Trygg-Hansa brand in Sweden, Al-Alamiya in Saudi Arabia, Al-Ahlia in Oman and the Motability and Insurance Corporation brands in the UK.
+RSA owns the More Than direct home and pet insurance brand in the United Kingdom, recognised widely for its former Lucky The Dog advertisements and its "MORE IS ..." campaign.
+RSA also owns the Johnson brand in Canada, 123+ brand in Ireland, Trygg-Hansa brand in Sweden and Insurance Corporation brands in the UK.